startnine/start9/README.md

 Start9 is a WIP extensible, customizable shell supplement for Windows, one which aims to be not only modular, but extends to many needs.

 ## Planned Modules
-*Start9 is planned with with 7 modules bundled, with more in the Module Marketplace.
-The default modules list includes*:
+We're planning on having some modules pre-packaged with Start9.
+Here's the current list:
-- Classic Start Menu
+- Double Decker Bar
-- Windows XP Start Menu
+- Superbar
-- Windows 7 Start Menu
+- Experience Menu
-- Windows 10 AU Start Menu
+- Origin Menu
-- Classic Taskbar
+- Ribbon File Manager
 - Superbar
-- macOS Dock
+- Startbeat Menu
-- Longhorn (4074) Sidebar
+- Most likely others we haven't come up with yet!

-- Windows 10 Notifcation Center
+Please note that every aspect of this list is subject to change at any time.

 <!-- ## Compatability
 *As Start9 is still in the early stages of development, compatibility isn't a big concern right now*